10up/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 <h3 id="js-unit-testing">Unit and Integration Testing</h3>

-At 10up, we generally employ unit and/or integration tests only when building applications that are meant to be distributed.
-Building tests for client themes does usually not offer a huge amount of value (there are of course exceptions to this).
+At 10up, we generally employ unit and integration tests only when building applications that are meant to be distributed.
+Writing tests for client themes usually does not offer a huge amount of value (there are of course exceptions to this).
 When we do write tests, we use [QUnit](http://qunitjs.com) which is a WordPress standard.

 <h3 id="js-libraries">Libraries</h3>

 There are many JavaScript libraries available today.
 Many of them directly compete with each other.
 We try to stay consistent with what WordPress uses.
-The following is a list of libraries whitelisted for use at 10up.
-If you need to use a library outside of this list, it's worth getting a second opinion.
+The following is a list of primary libraries used by 10up.

 #### DOM Manipulation

 [jQuery](http://jquery.com/) - Our and WordPress's library of choice for DOM manipulation.
-You should not need any other DOM manipulation library such as Prototype or MooTools.

 #### Utility